darrenxychen/StockPredictor/README.md

 # Stock Predictor

 Predicting Stocks brought to you by Darren Chen and Jimmy Moore!
+Yippee!

 ## How to use

 ```
 cd StockPredictor
 npm install